About the Practice

 The Practice covers a largely rural area of about 100 square miles, including the town of Frome to the south, and extends over the borders into Banes and Wiltshire.
 We have three surgeries, the main one sited centrally in Beckington, with one to the north at Freshford and one to the south in Frome.
 Take a look at “How to find us” page for addresses and more information.

-Serving a list of approximately 9,900, every patient has a named GP and can see the doctor of their choice.
+Serving a list of approximately 10,000 patients, every patient has a named GP and can see the doctor of their choice.
 Please inform the receptionist if you wish to see a particular GP.
 Take a look at “Booking an appointment” for more information.

 The practice offers general medical services, contraceptive services, maternity medical services, minor surgery and child health surveillance, and has access to GP beds in Frome Community Hospital.